TL;DR

 - Minimize disputes and admin burden with automation

-When done right, incentive program management becomes a powerful lever for both performance and culture.
+Done right, incentive program management becomes a powerful lever for both performance and culture.

 Why Sales Incentive Program Management Matters

-Improved Sales Performance & Revenue Growth
+1. Improved Sales Performance & Revenue Growth

-Stronger Alignment Between Sales Teams & Company Objectives
+2. Stronger Alignment Between Sales Teams & Company Objectives

-Enhanced Sales Rep Motivation, Engagement & Retention
+3. Enhanced Sales Rep Motivation, Engagement & Retention

-Operational Efficiency & Reduced Administrative Burden
+4. Operational Efficiency & Reduced Administrative Burden

-Better Forecasting & Data-Driven Decision Making
+6. Better Forecasting & Data-Driven Decision Making

-Core Processes in Sales Incentive Program Management
+Core Sales Incentive Program Management Processes

-- Plan Implementation, Maintenance & Updates
+1. Plan Implementation, Maintenance & Updates

 Key management tasks include: